Espionage cluster Paper Werewolf engages in destructive behavior

 Invoke‑Expression

-Curiously enough, the attackers use this implant along with another framework agent, Freyja.
+Curiously enough, the attackers use this implant along with another framework agent, Poseidon.

 The threat actor’s arsenal also has a malicious IIS module Owowa that enables them to retrieve credentials during user authorization in the Outlook Web Access (OWA) service.
 The retrieved data is stored in the RAM in HashSet.

-One of the Owowa modules would return a Base‑64‑encrypted dataset where the request header contains the username ZaDS0tojX0VDh82
+One of the Owowa modules would return a Base‑64‑encrypted dataset where the request header contains the username ZaDS0tojX0VDh82, and would delete the content of the decrypted dataset and return an Ok string (RSA‑encrypted) where the request header contains the username oACgTsBMliysfk.

 To create a redundant access channel to the compromised IT infrastructure, the attackers resort to Chisel: